kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 Primary literature:

+* The Art of Software Security Testing Identifying Software Security Flaws Chris Wysopal ISBN: 9780321304865, AoST or the Green Book
 * The Art of Software Security Assessment Identifying and Preventing Software Vulnerabilities
-Mark Dowd, John McDonald, Justin Schuh ISBN: 9780321444424, AoSSA
+Mark Dowd, John McDonald, Justin Schuh ISBN: 9780321444424, AoSSA or the Red Book
-* The Art of Software Security Testing Identifying Software Security Flaws Chris Wysopal ISBN: 9780321304865, AoST

 It is recommended to buy these books.